dd32/td-gh-ex/readme.txt

 Added an additional widget area to the footer below the social menu, where you can add a copyright text.

 Highlights:
-You can now add upto 9 Highlights.
+You can now add up to 9 Highlights.
 You can also display the Highlights without icons, or upload your own image.
 The minimum height of the Highlights have been adjusted.